An Ultramarathon Runner's Secret to Mental Toughness

 Emilia Lahti, a social activist and psychology researcher from Finland, knows a thing or two about grit.
 A survivor of domestic violence, she set out to personally experience extreme grit by running ultramarathons (50km/day) over 50 consecutive days across New Zealand.

-Lahti trained for two years to get into perfect shape, and last January, she embarked on a race that few would conceive as possible.
+Lahti trained for two years to get into perfect shape, and last January, she embarked on a journey that few would conceive as possible.

 “My body made the decision to go on this quest,” Lahti shares.
 “I remember the moment when it happened.
 I felt it.
 I knew that it was time to start putting things together and to aim for this crazy thing.”

 She also had an activist purpose.
-As a survivor of domestic violence, she ran as a pathway to healing.
-The name of her New Zealand mission was Sisu, not Silence.
+As a survivor of domestic violence, she ran to celebrate the strength of overcomers everywhere and to break the silence around interpersonal violence.
+The name of her New Zealand mission was Sisu Not Silence.

 But Finland had not prepared her for the challenges of New Zealand that would start on day one, truly testing her sisu.
 The geography of south New Zealand is harsh, wild, and hilly, and the roads had a tilt that gave Lahti terrible knee pain almost immediately.
 The weather was also unseasonably hot.
 Her feet swelled, rendering her shoes too small.
 Her blisters soon became so large that pieces of skin fell off.
-Her support crew (a woman with years of experience with ultramarathons, including in the Sahara Desert) did not believe Lahti could make it.
+Her support crew (Mna Holder - an ultrarunner with years of experience with running, including in the Sahara Desert) was unsure whether Lahti could make it.

-“When I got to day 10 (after consecutive 50K days) the pain on the lower part of my foot became so bad that I had to walk, limping [from what proved to be a stress fracture].
+“When I got to day 10 (after consecutive 50K days) the pain on the lower part of my foot became so bad that I had to walk, limping.
 I felt as if someone was drilling a root canal, and yet I somehow struggled through that day.”

 “I was at kilometer 44 and approaching Franz Josef Glacier, a very hilly area.
 I got to a bridge and realized that if I took one more step, I was doing this out of fear of failure.
 Out of fear of what people would think if I didn’t meet my goal.”